dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 When a compression provider is added, other providers are not added.
 For example, if the Gzip compression provider is the only provider explicitly added, not other compression provider are added.

+The following code:

+* Enables response compression for HTTPS requests.
+* Adds the Brotli and Gzip response compression providers.

 [!code-csharp[](response-compression/samples/6.x/SampleApp/Program.cs?name=snippet2&highlight=6-11)]

 Set the compression level with <xref:Microsoft.AspNetCore.ResponseCompression.BrotliCompressionProviderOptions> and <xref:Microsoft.AspNetCore.ResponseCompression.GzipCompressionProviderOptions>.
-The Brotli and Gzip compression providers default to the fastest compression level ([CompressionLevel.Fastest](xref:System.IO.Compression.CompressionLevel)), which might not produce the most efficient compression.
-If the most efficient compression is desired, configure the middleware for optimal compression.
+The Brotli and Gzip compression providers default to the fastest compression level, [CompressionLevel.Fastest](xref:System.IO.Compression.CompressionLevel), which might not produce the most efficient compression.
+If the most efficient compression is desired, configure the response compression middleware for optimal compression.

 | Compression Level | Description |
 | ----------------- | ----------- |